London’s Best Food MarketsOur guide to London’s best food markets and street food vendors.

-The days of London’s markets being hubs for fruit and veg, dodgy Rolexes, and lots of things for a pahnd are pretty much over.
-Nowadays it’s food, food, food, and there’s a serious lot to choose from all over London.
-So we’re here to guide you on the ones to go to—because nobody wants to spend six quid on a bang average mac ’n cheese—and make the most of a day in the sun wandering, eating, and eating some more.
+The days of London’s markets being hubs for fruit and veg, dodgy Rolexes, and lots of things for a pahnd are dwindling.
+Nowadays it’s food, food, food, and there’s a lot to choose from all over London.
+So we’re here to guide you on the ones to go to—because nobody wants to spend six quid on a bang average mac ‘n’ cheese—and make the most of a day wandering, eating, and eating some more.

-Ingeniously nicknamed Bitecross Street (can you see what they’ve done there), this street market in between Old Street and the Barbican has become a standard for workers nearby.
-It’s a global affair which includes (now) old-time burrito makers Luardos, Brazilian flatbread makers Beiju, and a cheap as chips lahmacun from The Iskelé.
+Ingeniously nicknamed Bitecross Street (can you see what they’ve done there), this weekday, lunchtime-only street market in between Old Street and the Barbican has become a standard for workers nearby.
+It’s a global affair which includes old-time burrito makers Luardos, Brazilian flatbread makers Beiju, and an array of stalls from Italian pasta to Indian street food.

 Is there a better nighttime place to hang out with great food and drinks than at POP Brixton?
 We don’t think so.
-It’s a neon-lit complex of shipping containers packed with street food vendors and mini restaurants, hawking everything from fancy Spanish tapas and Ghanaian comfort food, to the greatest fried chicken sandwich in London.
-Also, Franzina Trattoria is a handmade pasta place that has become one of our favourites.
+It’s a neon-lit complex of shipping containers packed with street food vendors and mini restaurants, hawking everything from Greek souvlaki and Japanese comfort food, to Caribbean macaroni pie.
 You’ll come here and never want to leave.
 It’s awesome for a group, and an excellent plan of action would be just to rock up to Brixton at the weekend with a few friends and bounce from one stall to another all evening.

-When it opened in autumn 2016, street food market Mercato Metropolitano looked pretty glum.
-Like London itself, it was grim in the winter, all grey and wet, and the random location between Borough and Elephant definitely didn’t help.
-In warm weather though, it makes sense—it’s a good spot to rock up at the weekend with a few friends and eat and drink in the sunshine.
-On top of the usual craft beer, burgers, and hot dogs, there’s an Italian slant (clue’s in the name) and as well as a build-your-own tiramisu and Italian sandwiches, there’s a grocery where you can pick up some fancy cured meat and cheese.
+In warm weather, Mercato Metropolitano, between Borough and Elephant and Castle, just makes sense—it’s a good spot to rock up at the weekend with a few friends and eat and drink in the sunshine.
+On top of the usual craft beer, burgers, and hot dogs, there’s an Italian slant (clue’s in the name) and as well as a gelato spot and Italian sandwiches, there’s a grocery where you can pick up some fancy cured meat and cheese.
 Give it a visit when you want something a bit more chilled out than the usual street food scene.

 There was a time, when we grew up, that going to Spitalfields was like entering a hurricane of the most London kind.
 There were smells, sounds, and socks falling from stalls everywhere.
 If you were eating you were getting a bagel from Brick Lane.
 Nowadays things are very different.
-And the food has gotten better.
+And the food is better.
 Spitalfields Kitchens has some of the best grab and go food in London.
-Top restaurants like Monty’s Deli and Berber and Q have stalls here.
-While Dumpling Shack, Yum Bun and Sood Family are delicious options.
+Top spots like Fen Noodles and Dumpling Shack have stalls here.
+While Yum Bun, Sood Family, and Wheelcake Island are delicious options.

-Ten or fifteen years ago, you would’ve been delighted to get a jacket potato with beans down Leather Lane.
+Ten or 15 years ago, you would’ve been delighted to get a jacket potato with beans down Leather Lane.
 Nowadays, you’ll probably have a hard time choosing whether to go for the purple mash or some polenta with your lunch.
 This market has gone from a clothing to a food mecca.
-Daddy Donkey burritos were one of the first and now have permanent residence, while Grill My Cheese are sure to fill you up, especially if you’ve been to the Craft Beer Co up the road for a sharpener beforehand.
+Daddy Donkey burritos were one of the first and now have permanent residence, while Marrakech Grill’s rice boxes are sure to fill you up, especially if you’ve been to the Craft Beer Co up the road for a sharpener beforehand.